-ESG funds may be used for HMIS Activities associated with contributing data derived from ESG-funded programs.
+ESG funds may be used for HMIS activities associated with contributing data derived from ESG-funded programs.
 As defined in the state ESG regulations, HMIS includes the use of a comparable database as permitted by HUD.
-HMIS Activities must comply with HUD's standards on participation, data collection, and reporting.
+HMIS activities must comply with HUD's standards on participation, data collection, and reporting.
 See the federal regulations for a complete list of eligible HMIS costs.
+HMIS is limited to 10 percent of the total application amount.

-Rapid Re-Housing (RR) Assistance and 10 Percent Combination Applications and Street Outreach (SO) and Homelessness Prevention (HP)
+Rapid Re-housing (RR) Assistance and 10 Percent Combination Applications and Street Outreach (SO) and Homelessness Prevention (HP)